AURORA ELGIN AND FOX RIVER ELECTRIC

 In 1946 the operation was Dieselized with a 45 tonner, the locomotives were scrapped, and the trolley wire was removed.
 The Diesel was kept in a small shed on the hospital grounds, near the power plant.
 For much of this time, it was basically a one-man operation.
 The owner, Bob DeYoung in latter days, ran the locomotive and made any essential repairs to the track.
 About 1954, the few hundred feet of trackage still in the middle of Route 31 alongside the hospital grounds were relocated to the west side of the road.

 In 1962 the newly-formed RELIC trolley group arranged to locate at South Elgin along this branch.
-Freight service was still going, but the group could operate trolley cars on weekends when there were no freight trains.
-They purchased land and started to build storage tracks at the point where the line left the road on the south side of South Elgin, which was christened :"Castlemuir".
+Freight service was still going, but the group could operate trolley cars on weekends when there was no freight service.
+They purchased land and started to build storage tracks at the point where the line left the road on the south side of South Elgin, which was christened "Castlemuir".
 From there to the south end of the main line, slightly over a mile, trolley wire was reinstalled.
 At the south end, past the yard, the rail bonds had been removed when the railroad was being torn up in 1935, and for many years during the Relic era the conductor would explain why the lights grew dim and the car would barely move when we got to the south end of the line.
 There was also at least one excursion trip where the locomotive was used to pull the North Shore cars up to the north end of the line.

 In 1973, however, the state hospital elected to stop burning coal, partly for environmental reasons, and convert to gas.
 The line thus lost its last customer and reason for existence.
 (Kerber had earlier stopped shipping by rail, and had donated the rails from its spur to IRM.)
 The remaining main line was sold to Relic, and they needed to remove the rails north of Castlemuir to pay for the purchase.
 This took place during 1975.
 Route 31 was later widened, and today there is little evidence of the remaining ROW north of Castlemuir.
 A few improvements have been made since then, and the north half of the interchange track was removed about 1995, but the trolley museum (reorganized in 1984 as the Fox River Trolley Museum) continues to operate over the section between Castlemuir and Coleman yard, which is basically unchanged.